mathieucaroff/EMSE-AES-VHDL/README.md

 # VHDL AES

+/!\ Master have been voluntarly blowted with generated and copied files.
+If you want just the source, checkout the `source` branch.

 Just another VHDL implementation of Advanced Encryption Standard (Rijndael).

 If you have GHDL installed, you can compile and test it completely using: